 - 69 – 2.5 = 66.5

 This number is a rough estimate, however.
-You may see a margin of error up to four inches taller or shorter.
+You may see a margin of error of up to 4 inches in either direction.

 In general, the taller the parents are, the taller the child will be, and vice versa.

-There are many factors that impact growth, ranging from nutrition to medications.
+There are many factors that affect growth, ranging from malnutrition to medications.

 Girls may gain a foot or more in height from childhood through puberty.
-Getting enough sleep, eating nutritious foods, and exercising regularly are all things that can help them grow in a healthy way.
+Getting enough sleep, eating nutritious foods, and exercising regularly are all good habits that can help them grow in a healthy way.

-If you have concerns about your child’s growth pattern, contact your doctor sooner rather than later.
+If you have concerns about your child’s growth pattern, contact their doctor sooner rather than later.

-Sometimes, you doctor may use tests such as X-rays or blood tests to help them determine causes of growth delays.
+Sometimes, their doctor may use tests such as X-rays or blood tests to help them determine causes of growth delays.